 The polarising filter usually reduces the light amount by 0.7-1 stop compared to the base exposure.
 The GND filters can instead remove 1 to 4 or 5 light stops.

-And then you have to add ND filters to lengthen your shutter speed.
+And then, you have to add ND filters to lengthen your shutter speed.

 How to Photograph Long Exposures in Bulb Mode

-To do this I use a smartphone app like PhotoPills.
+To do this, I use a smartphone app like PhotoPills.

-After shooting, it is good practice to always check the histogram.
-The image you see on the camera screen is a low resolution and low quality version of the raw file.
+After shooting, it is good practice always to check the histogram.
+The image you see on the camera screen is a low resolution and low-quality version of the raw file.

-The histogram instead is the faithful representation of the image.
+The histogram is the faithful representation of the image.
 And it shows you the pixel distribution along the axis representing the brightness values.

 Once you have adjusted the exposure the way you want it, add the CPL filter and the necessary GND filters.
 And once the histogram has the shape you want, adding the ND filter should only mean recalculating the shutter speed.